This blog post was originally posted on February 3, 2016, and was updated on January 11, 2018

 The Phoenicians, tribes from modern day Syria or Lebanon, are said to have introduced the olive tree to Spain in 1050 B.C., meaning they have almost a 3,000-year connection to the country!
 However, it was the Romans that began the spread of olive groves throughout Spain and the Moors that introduced more advanced cultivation and production techniques.

-5. The Romans referred to olive oil as ‘liquid gold’.
+5. The Ancients referred to olive oil as ‘liquid gold’.

-Olive oil was particularly important to the Romans.
-Andalusia’s climate made it a huge part of the production of oil for the Roman Empire.
-Romans cherished their famous ‘liquid gold’ and used incredible amounts of it for cooking.
+Olive oil was particularly important in Ancient Greece and throughout the Roman Empire.
+In fact, Andalusia’s climate made it a huge part of the production of oil for the Roman Empire.
+Greeks and Romans cherished their famous ‘liquid gold’ and used incredible amounts of it for cooking.
 However, they also used olive oil as fuel and it is said that they even used it to light the earliest Olympic torch!

 6. There are over a hundred varieties of Spanish olive.